uwu/uwu.network/src/pages/~sink/blog/2022/10/wayland.md

 Muse Dash always stuttered and struggled running under Proton on X, and tweaks were required (notably disabling DXVK and setting a framerate limiter).

-Under Wayland, however, (after reenabling DXVK) it runs buttery smooth - just like on Windows, and no framerate limiting tweaks were needed.
+Under Wayland, however, (after re-enabling DXVK) it runs buttery smooth - just like on Windows, and no framerate limiting tweaks were needed.

 It was also interesting playing with the framerate limiting options in Quaver.
 Unlimited could pull around 600fps on my hardware, and the CPU stuck to the same rate.
 Vsync just locked both the framerate and CPU tick rate to 144Hz.

-But the interesting caes was WaylandVsync - the framerate still vsynced to 144fps, but this limit mode was unique in unlocking the CPU tick rate, which could shoot as high as 20,000Hz during gameplay.
+But the interesting CAES was WaylandVsync - the framerate still vsynced to 144fps, but this limit mode was unique in unlocking the CPU tick rate, which could shoot as high as 20,000Hz during gameplay.